Higher-rank instantons sheaves on Fano threefolds: Fano threefolds with curvilinear Kuznetsov component

-Also \ref{Ku-ii} is a direct consequence of the $\mu$-stability assumption.
-Indeed, for $X=Y_4$ or $X=X_{10}$ in these cases $\calf$ is a minimal instanton, in particular $\calf^*$ and $E(r_X)$ are stable of the same slope, but $E(r_X)$ is not isomorphic to $\calf^*$ by the assumption $k\ge 1$. \end{proof}
+Also \ref{Ku-ii} is a direct consequence of the slope-stability assumption.
+Indeed, for $X=Y_4$ or $X=X_{10}$, $\calf$ is a minimal instanton, in particular $\calf^*$ and $E(r_X)$ are slope-stable of the same slope, but $E(r_X)$ is not isomorphic to $\calf^*$ by the assumption $k\ge 1$. \end{proof}